uperl/Dist-Zilla-Plugin-MathInt64/README.md

 [Math::Int64](https://metacpan.org/pod/Math::Int64) provides an API for Perl and XS modules for dealing with 64 bit integers.

-This plugin imports the C client API from [Math::Int64](https://metacpan.org/pod/Math::Int64) int your distribution.
+This plugin imports the C client API from [Math::Int64](https://metacpan.org/pod/Math::Int64) into your distribution.
 The C client API depends on ppport.h, so make sure that you also get that (the easiest way is via the [PPPort plugin](https://metacpan.org/pod/Dist::Zilla::Plugin::PPPort).

+This plugin will also create an appropriate `typemap` or update an existing `typemap` to automatically support the types `int64_t` and `uint64_t` in your XS code.
+(You can turn this off by setting typemap = 0).

+One thing this plugin does NOT do is, it doesn't tell either [Module::Build](https://metacpan.org/pod/Module::Build) or [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker) where to find the C and XS sources.
+One way of doing this would be to create your own [Module::Build](https://metacpan.org/pod/Module::Build) subclass and set the `c_source` attribute to where the C header and source code go (see the synopsis above as an example).

 # ATTRIBUTES